MILESAGO - Stage Shows 1964-75

 Brian Thomson (production designer)

 One of Australia's most successful and acclaimed theatrical designers.
 He was born in Perth, WA on June 5 1947.
 He studied architecture at Perth Technical College and then at the University of New South Wales (1964-67).
 He first attracted attention with his striking work on a series of experimental theatre and film productions in the late 60s, culminating in his acclaimed design for a 1970 stage production of The Who's TOMMY.
 In 1971 he began his long and fruitful collaboration with Jim Sharman, designing a revolutionary set for the Old Tote production of Shakespeare's As You Like It, which led to commissions for three subsequent Old Tote productions: National Health, The Resistible Rise Of Arturo Ui and Lasseter, a musical based on the legend of the Australian prospector Ernest Lasseter, who was rumoured to have found a fabulous seam of gold, but who went missing and died in the desert before being able to relate its exact whereabouts.
 Between 1969 and 1975 his credits include Hair, Lasseter, Shirley Thompson, vs The Aliens, Jesus Christ Superstar, and the The Rocky Horror Show (stage and film).
-Thompson did not design the original Sydney production (this was by director Jim Sharman) but was brought in to redesign the show for its Melbourne season in 1970-71.
+Sharman designed the original Sydney production but Thomson brought in to redesign the show for its Melbourne season in 1970-71.

 Reg Livermore (Berger, 1970-71)